D: Carver Doone

 Returning from Canada in February, 1932, Carver Doone was quickly seized upon by Oakeley and persuaded to ready himself for life as a professional wrestler.
 Not too much readiness it seems as Doone was certainly wrestling in public by July, 1932.
 His match against Oakeley at Nottingham may well have been his wrestling debut.
 Oakeley did a good job at making the giant, already heavyweight champion of Devon and Cornwall (more fiction) look almost invincible.

-Carver Doone's over-reliance on his size and strength made him something of a novelty and inevitably a short career that fizzled out in 1938.
+Carver Doone's over-reliance on his size and strength made him something of a novelty and led inevitably to a short career that fizzled out in 1938.
 Opponents were carefully chosen to allow him to create his monster of the mat persona.
 Men like Jack Pye, Izzy Van Dutz, Norman the Butcher, and Ben Sherman were regular opponents with the qualities of being famous names, less than fully blown heavyweights, and generosity to make him look good.
 Occasionally other big men of limited ability such as Jumbo Giles and John Bell would be matched with him but put Carver Doone in with a wrestler of Douglas Clark’s calibre and the result was very different.
 Clark had the strength to lift and toss Doone at will, it taking just thirteen minutes for the champion of Devon and Cornwall to lay battered, bruised and stretched out on the mat face downwards.

-Doone was a headline act for Oakeley during the 1930s, said to weigh anything between 20 stones and 29 stones, irrespective of wrestling ability, or lack of it, in the wonderful world of professional wrestling we feel he deserves acknowledgment as one of the top wrestlers of the 1930s.
+Irrespective of wrestling ability, or lack of it, in the wonderful world of professional wrestling we feel he deserves acknowledgment as one of the top wrestlers of the 1930s.

 Page added 24/01/2021